abilian/nua/nua-cli/readme.md

 ### From source

-In the meantime, you can install it from the source repository:
+When developing nua-cli, you can install it from the source repository:
 ```bash
 pipx install --force "git+https://github.com/abilian/nua.git#subdirectory=nua-cli"
 ```

-Alternatively, if you're hacking on nua-cli, you can install it in editable mode from your local clone:
+Or, in editable mode, from your local clone:
 ```bash
 pipx install --force -e path/to/nua/nua-cli
 ```